0xCD0/retrofy/README.md

     └── game.sms
 ```

 ## RoadMap
 1. The goal is to be able to run any system supported by Emulator JS.
 2. Overall UI design improvements
 3. Multi Language support

+## Known issues
+1. If the file name contains square brackets ('[', ']'), the file will not be read.
+We are aware of this issue and are working on a fix.